 Show me the allocation which achieved the highest possible performance over the last 3 years (with the assumption that the business cycle will stay the same).
 At the same time I want this portfolio to have an maximum historic drawdown of 15%.

 Simply register at our site with a username and email.
 Then click on any of the above free asset allocation models, lazy portfolio or sector rotation strategies.
-Next in the detail window, click on the “Set as my Portfolio” (star icon).
+Next in the detail window, click on the “Set as my Portfolio” button .

-If you want to further customize the holdings or weights of the allocation model, simply click on “Customize as my portfolio” (pencil icon) and walk through the next screens.
+If you want to further customize the holdings or weights of the allocation model, simply click on the “Customize as my portfolio” button and follow the next screens.

 Any remaining questions?
 Contact us and we're happy to help you get started!